Weekly Class Descriptions

 Yin yoga is of particular benefit to the body’s joints and connective tissues.
 Because these structures don’t respond to repetitive movement the same way that muscles do, yin yoga practices utilize longer holds in postures that emphasize muscular relaxation, especially targeting the upper legs, hips and spine.
 Supportive relationships between Taoist martial arts practices, meridian theory and meditation enrich this slow, deep practice. $15 or class pass.

 The insights of deep rest can align our bodies for healing and trend our minds toward simplicity.
 Well-supported postures that very gently traction the spine and encourage the body’s soft tissues to yield will release tension patterns and nourish the nervous system.
-As we move towards the warmer, more active seasons of the year a restorative practice can be a refreshing way to quiet our minds & balance our energy levels.
-A restful compliment to warm-weather athletic endeavors.
+As we move towards the colder and darker seasons of the year a restorative practice can be a rejuvenating way to nourish our minds & replenish our energy levels.

 To preregister for Fishmoon Yoga workshops: 207-798-2756, email@example.com